jranger615/Giga-Beacon/README.md

 <li>Choose the Configure Icon on the left, and click printer.cfg to started editing.
 (I recommend you backup this file to be safe before you begin)
 <br /><img src ="https://github.com/user-attachments/assets/8ca86775-1220-49ff-ae42-e1b08427cf48"</img>
 </li>
- <li> Comment Out the PROBE Section Compeltly with #.
+ <li> Comment Out the PROBE Section Completly with #.
 It Should look similar to this:
  <i><b><br /> #####################################################################
 <br /># 	Probe
 <br /> #####################################################################